LIYunzhe1408/personal-website/content/project/Reflection on Maxism Thoughts-Coursework/index.md

 ---
 title: Reflection on reading Selected Marx and Engels
-summary: Coursework in The Principles of Marxism Theories.
+summary: Coursework in The Principles of Marxism Theories, 2021 Fall
 tags:
   - Coursework
   - Marx